Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Check if your app allow connections**

-Use your browser or *curl* command to check if your app allow connections.
+Use your browser or *curl* command to check if your app allows connections.

 ```bash
 curl https://$URLofYourWebsite
 ```

-**Block your public ip address**
+**Block your public IP address**

-To add a rule that will block traffic from your ip address, please run the command below.
+To add a rule that will block traffic from your IP address, run the command below.

 ```bash
 az webapp config access-restriction add --resource-group $ResourceGroupName --name $WebAppName --rule-name BlockSingleIpAddress --action Deny --priority 200 --ip-address $YourPublicIPaddress
 ```

-**Check if your app is blocked by network restriction**
+**Check if your app is blocked by network restrictions**

-Use your browser or *curl* command to check if your app is blocked by network restriction
+Use your browser or *curl* command to check if your app is blocked by network restriction.

 ```bash
 curl https://$URLofYourWebsite
 ```

-## Fourth advanced scenario - Restrict access to an SCM site
+## Fourth advanced scenario - Restrict access to the SCM site

-You can use the same access restriction rules from the *Main site* or create your own rule for SCM site - *Advanced tool site*.
-SCM site is responsible for *Web Deploy* and *Kudu console*.
+You can use the same access restriction rules from the *Main site* or create your own rule for the SCM (Advanced tool) site.
+The SCM site is responsible for *Web Deploy* and *Kudu console*.

 **Verify that you can deploy your sample app**

-To verify that you can deploy your sample app via *Web Deploy*, please run the command below.
+To verify that you can deploy your sample app via *Web Deploy*, run the command below.

 ```bash
 az webapp deployment source config-zip --resource-group $ResourceGroupName  --name $WebAppName --src ./YourWebSite.zip